Tom Benn

 Biography

-Tom Benn is an award-winning author, screenwriter, and Lecturer in Crime Writing.
+Tom Benn is an award-winning author, screenwriter, and Associate Professor in Crime Writing.
 His first novel, The Doll Princess (Cape), was shortlisted for the Dylan Thomas Prize and the Portico Prize, and longlisted for the CWA’s John Creasey Dagger.
 His other novels include Chamber Music (Cape) and Trouble Man (Cape).
 He won runner-up prize in the 2019 Desperate Literature Short Fiction Prize, and his essays and fiction have appeared in Granta and the Paris Review.
 He won the BFI’s iWrite scheme for emerging screenwriters.
 His first film, 'Real Gods Require Blood', premiered in competition at the Cannes Film Festival, and was nominated for Best Short Film at the BFI London Film Festival.
-His fourth novel, Oxblood (Bloomsbury), was longlisted for the Gordon Burn Prize, the CWA's Gold Dagger, and in 2023 received the Sunday Times Charlotte Aitken Young Writer of the Year Award
+His fourth novel, Oxblood (Bloomsbury), was longlisted for the Gordon Burn Prize, the CWA's Gold Dagger, and in 2023 won the Sunday Times Charlotte Aitken Young Writer of the Year Award.
+He has new fiction forthcoming in The Book of Manchester (Comma Press, 2024) and Bog People: A Working-Class Anthology of Folk Horror (Chatto, 2025).

 Key Research Interests